mara/mara-schema/README.md

 **Why** should I use Mara Schema?

-1. **Definition of analytical abusiness entities as code**: There are many solutions for documenting the company-wide definitions of attributes & metrics for the users of a data warehouse.
+1. **Definition of analytical and business entities as code**: There are many solutions for documenting the company-wide definitions of attributes & metrics for the users of a data warehouse.
 These can range from simple spreadsheets or wikis to metadata management tools inside reporting front-ends.
-However, these definitions can quickly get of out of sync when new columns are added or changed in the underlying data warehouse.
+However, these definitions can quickly get out of sync when new columns are added or changed in the underlying data warehouse.
 Mara Schema allows to deploy definition changes together with changes in the underlying ETL processes so that all definitions will always be in sync with the underlying data warehouse schema.

 2. **Automatic generation of aggregates / artifacts**: When a company wants to enforce a *single source of truth* in their data warehouse, then a heavily normalized Kimball-style [snowflake schema](https://en.wikipedia.org/wiki/Snowflake_schema) is still the weapon of choice.
 It enforces an agreed-upon unified modelling of business entities across domains and ensures referential consistency.
 However, snowflake schemas are not ideal for analytics or data science because they require a lot of joins.
 Most analytical databases and reporting tools nowadays work better with pre-flattened wide tables.
 Creating such flattened tables is an error-prone and dull activity, but with Mara Schema one can automate most of the work in creating flattened data set tables in the ETL.